Welcome to ToxPrint

 Category Classifiers

 When characterizing different databases, TTC datasets, or inventories to differentiate their chemical spaces, an invariant reference set of structural features are required.
-In addition, when developing categories for regulatory inventories (cosmetics, drugs, agrochemicals, etc.) or representing particular toxicity or biological patterns within AOP/MOA pathways or ontology networks, designed chemotypes specifically to capture the underlying knowledge can be a powerful set of tools.
-To this end, we are developing ChemoType Editor to empower the users with the ability to fluently manipulate the CSRML query definitions graphically in a molecular editor.
-Please contact MN-AM if you are interested.
+In addition, when developing categories for regulatory inventories (cosmetics, drugs, agrochemicals, etc.) or representing particular toxicity or biological patterns within adverse outcome (AOP)/mode-of-action (MOA) pathways or ontology networks, designed chemotypes specifically to capture the underlying knowledge can be a powerful set of tools.
+To this end, the Chemotype Editor empowers users with the ability to fluently manipulate the CSRML query definitions graphically in a molecular editor.
+For further information, please contact MN-AM.
+Here are a few exicting category classifiers.

-ToxPrint is implemented in CSRML language and can be applied using the publicly available ChemoTyper application.
+The ToxPrint chemotype library is implemented in the XML-based CSRML language and can be applied using the publicly available ChemoTyper application.

 Contact